YuvalShaul/kubernetes/labs/k8s-VirtualBox/G-network/26-services/README.md

 **kubectl apply -f cluster-ip.yaml**
 - Verify that the service was created and get the service IP address:
 **kubectl get services**
+- You can also see the endpoints (i.e. pods) this service is sending traffic to:
+**kubectl get endpoints clusterip-service**

 ## Use the ClusterIP service